 Highlands Café in the Sky was recently conceptualized and established amidst the pandemic in November 2020.
 It is the brainchild of the 22-year-old Ms. Angeline Gali and her best friend.

-The idea came up when Ms. Gali anticipated the urgency to put up a café near Biker’s Den, an initiative of Congressman Christopher “Toff” V.P. de Venecia, the son of the five-time Speaker of House of Representatives, Jose C. De Venecia Jr., initially to pave the way for another tourist attraction and commercial establishments which could yield revenues from the visiting tourists and bikers in the seaside town of San Fabian.
+The idea came up when Ms. Gali anticipated the urgency to put up a café near Biker’s Den, an initiative of Congressman Christopher “Toff” V.P. de Venecia, the son of the five-time Speaker of House of Representatives, Jose C. De Venecia Jr., initially to pave the way for other tourist attractions and commercial establishments which could yield revenues from the local tourists and bikers in the seaside town of San Fabian.

 Ms. Angeline Gali, one of the two owners of Highlands Café in the Sky, is a former online seller and a blogger who was about to go abroad for greener pasture before she co-founded what could be one of the best destinations and landmarks of Inmalog Sur, San Fabian.